 Smart tip about chamomile

-The flowers of this plant will keep for many long months, and are perfect for your winter evening herbal tee!
+Dried flowers of this plant will keep for many long months, and are perfect for your winter evening herbal tea!